jdittrich/userNeedResearchBook/text/allURBook.md

 In this chapter we will learn how to gather data to get to know about the activities, motivations and problems of our research participants.

-Contrary to a common misconception of user need research our inquiry will not be (directly) about future ideas and design – we are not going to ask »do you think that a [gadget] would help you?«.
+Contrary to a common misconception of user need research, our inquiry will not be (directly) about future ideas and design – we are not going to ask »do you think that a [gadget] would help you?«.
 If you would ask whether a particular idea would be a great thing to have in the future you would have to ask again for the next idea you have.
-This aside, it is very hard to reliably guess if something would be a great thing to have in the future.
-Instead of dealing with ideas directly we will find out about the how and why of our users actions set a reliable foundation for our designs.
+In addition, it is very hard to reliably guess if something would be a great thing to have in the future.
+Instead of dealing with ideas directly we will find out about the how and why of our participant’s actions and thus set a reliable foundation for our designs.

-Even if we don’t our research participants what they want, we think of them as competent in what they do.
-This is in contrast to the idea of designers and programmers as people who improve the live of those who »don’t get it«.
+Even though we don’t ask our research participants what they want, we think of them as competent in what they do.
+This is contrary to the idea of designers and programmers as people who improve the lives of those who »don’t get it«.
 Instead, we assume that the participants of our research have a reason of doing their work the way they do it.
 We try to find out what they do and why they do it.